chibiboba/JS-202/My Notes/Cheet Sheet.md

 #### Vendor Prefixes

-When using vendor prefixes we need to make sure to place an unprefixed version of our property and value last, after any prefixed versions.
-Doing so ensures that browsers that support the unprefixed version will render that style according to its placement within the cascade, reading styles from the top of the file to the bottom.
+- When using vendor prefixes we need to make sure to place an unprefixed version of our property and value last, after any prefixed versions.
+  - Doing so ensures that browsers that support the unprefixed version will render that style according to its placement within the cascade, reading styles from the top of the file to the bottom.

-The good news is that browsers are largely moving away from using vendor prefixes.
+- The good news is that browsers are largely moving away from using vendor prefixes.
 Over time this will become less of a concern; however, for now we’re well advised to double-check which styles require a vendor prefix and to keep those prefixes organized.

 ------

 ### Modularize Styles for Reuse

-CSS is built to allow styles to be reused, specifically with the use of classes.
+- CSS is built to allow styles to be reused, specifically with the use of classes.
 For this reason, styles assigned to a class should be modular and available to share across elements as necessary.

+> **modular** in css means the practice of breaking down the styles for a website or application into smaller, reusable parts or modules.

 If a section of news is presented within a box that includes a border, background color, and other styles, the class of `news` might seem like a good option.
 However, those same styles may also need to be applied to a section of upcoming events.
 The class of `news` doesn’t fit in this case.
 A class of `feat-box` would make more sense and may be widely used across the entire website.